fortiguardintel/playbooks/README.md

-# playbooks
+# Playbooks from Fortiguard

-Playbooks from Fortiguard
+STIX2 packages associated with the playbook (viewer)[https://fortiguard.com/playbook].